 For a unique and memorable evening after your big day, climb onboard the Banff Gondola to watch the sunset turn to starscape from high above the twinkling lights of Banff.

 Have a relaxing morning in your cozy room – you’ve earned it!
 When you’re ready, venture out for a coffee and then head up to Mt.
 Norquay.
 This ski resort is also home to an activity for everyone – snow tubing.
 Enjoy the easy access with a short ride up the tube park, and then feel the rush of cruising down the carefully groomed snow tube lanes.

 Take an afternoon drive from Mt.
-Norquay to Johnston’s Canyon with plenty of time for scenic stops like the Mt.
+Norquay to Johnston Canyon with plenty of time for scenic stops like the Mt.
 Norquay viewpoint and Morant’s Curve.
-When you arrive at the canyon, join a guide from Banff Adventures or Discover Banff Tours to suit up with ice crampons and venture into the unearthly realms of this frozen canyon.
+When you arrive at the canyon, join a guide from White Mountain Adventures or Discover Banff Tours to suit up with ice crampons and venture into the unearthly realms of this frozen canyon.
 After a day in the snow, a warm meal at Masala Authentic Indian Cuisine or Saffron-Indian Bistro awaits.